Configure forms for attribute editing

 Tip:

-If the layer or table contains a large number of fields, you can use the Find Fields search bar in the Fields list to locate a specific field.
+If the layer or table contains a large number of fields, you can use the Find fields search bar in the Fields list to locate a specific field.

 Add related record elements

 If you created a relationship class in the geodatabase in ArcGIS Pro before publishing a hosted feature layer, if the hosted feature layer was created using a template that includes a relationship class, or the hosted feature layer was created for a form containing a repeated section in ArcGIS Survey123 Connect, you can add a related record element to the form.
-This allows users to view and add related records associated with the hosted feature layer, such as a table, while filling in the form.
+This allows users to view and add related records associated with the hosted feature layer, such as a table, while filling out the form.

 Tip: